Our personal injury claims team includes Solicitors who specialise in claiming compensation for victims of Asbestos

 There are many other state benefits available for people who have been diagnosed with an asbestos related illness and you should always seek legal advice to ensure that you are claiming for these.
 They can include PIP payments for people under state retirement age, Attendance Allowance for those over state retirement age and Industrial Injuries Disablement Pension (IIDB), Blue Badge for people who are suffering with breathlessness.

 - How Much is an Asbestos Claim Worth?

 Individual circumstances, including age, life expectancy and the severity of your illness, will play a role in the level of the award given.
-It also depends upon which asbestos related illness you have been diagnosed with; pleural plaques with symptoms, pleural thickening (there are many different respiratory disability percentages), asbestos lung cancer (this can be any type of lung cancer), asbestosis or mesothelioma.
+It also depends upon which asbestos related illness you have been diagnosed with; pleural thickening (there are many different respiratory disability percentages), asbestos lung cancer (this can be any type of lung cancer), asbestosis or mesothelioma.
 Asbestos compensation settlements can start at anywhere around £2,500 for pleural plaques with minor symptoms, rising to £50,000 and in some cases in excess of £1million in cases where there is a high income at time of diagnosis or the sufferer is a full time carer to a disabled spouse/partner, or has dependent children.
 Our Personal Injury Solicitors can advise you on what your claim is worth.